-Prerequisite(s): MED 101, 102, 104
+Prerequisite(s): MED 103, 107

-Corequisite(s): MED 201

-Enables students to perform more advanced clinical procedures that may be required in various physicians' offices.
-Included are the preparation and administration of oral, injectable, and topical medications, the basic procedures for diagnostic tests, including the handling and preservation of specimens, urinalysis, capillary and venous blood withdrawal, basic blood tests, electrocardiography, audiometry, tympanometry, and pulmonary function screening.
-The role of the assistant in office minor surgery, wound care, and urinary catheterization is also presented.
+Corequisite(s): HCO 102, HIT 255, MED 207, Enables students to perform more advanced clinical procedures that may be required in various physicians' offices.
+Included are the preparation and administration of oral, injectable and topical medications.
+Students will also learn the basic procedures for diagnostic tests, including the handling and preservation of specimens, urinalysis, blood draws, electrocardiogram, and pulmonary function tests.
+The role of the medical assistant office procedures such as wound care, minor surgery, and urinary catheterization are also emphasized.